-Sick and Personal Leave: Personal leave days are considered as expenditures in the year paid.
-Employees receive one day per month proportional to their workday.
-Personal leave days may be accumulated and carried over up to a maximum of 60 days.
-Upon separation of employment, employees who have provided five or more years of service shall be compensated for unpaid leave, calculated on a scale based on years of service at the prevailing substitute teacher or substitute administrator wage.
+Paid Time Off: Paid time off is considered as expenditures in the year paid.
+Paid time off may be accumulated and carried over up to a maximum of 90 days.
+Upon separation of employment, employees who have provided five or more years of service shall be compensated 25% - 100% of their accumulated paid time off based on years of service, at the rate of 50% of their daily wage under their most recent contract year.